 Then, one year that all changed.
 We took a family vacation to Colorado, Montana, and Wyoming with some dear friends of ours.
 It was a vacation that my children talked about for a very long time and one that they still talk about.
 It was then that I realized that their lives were made up of more memories than it was gifts.

 That is the year that my focus on the Christmas season changed.
 The Christmas season became about starting traditions and continuing some traditions that we had already been doing.

-Each family brings side dishes, desserts and we enjoy a meal together.
+Each family brings side dishes, or desserts and we enjoy a meal together.
 After the meal, we gather together, sing some carols and have a time of reading the Christmas story.
 It’s simple, yet memorable.

-This is now a tradition that we carry on with our children.
+This is now a tradition we carry on with our children.
 They look forward to going to parades, and I look forward to taking them and watching their excitement.

 Now that I have children of my own, we do the same thing.
 Each year we load up in the vehicle and take them to see the Christmas lights.
-Millions of lights and Christmas carols just has a way of creating a Christmas spirit that you won’t soon forget.
+Millions of lights and Christmas carols just has a way of creating a Christmas spirit you won’t soon forget.

 Simple acts like shoveling someones driveway if it snows, checking in on your elderly neighbor, or even taking them a basket of Christmas cookies.
 A simple random act of kindness is a way to spread some Christmas cheer.